DatashareNetwork: A Decentralized Privacy-Preserving Search Engine for Investigative Journalists: Security of

-The \mspsi protocol consists of 2 parts: 1) publish: which corresponds to the pre-process phase (Protocol \ref{prot:publish}) and 2) exponentiation: which corresponds to the online interaction (Protocols \ref{prot:query} and \ref{prot:process}). \mspsi uses two hash-functions $\hash$ and $\GHash$, which are modeled in the random oracle model (ROM).
-We define following oracles to represent the \mspsi scheme.
+We define $\real_q$ as the real world instantiation of $\psiadaptive$ which runs the \mspsi protocol and allows the client to ask up to $q$ keywords.
+The \mspsi protocol consists of 2 parts: 1) publish, which corresponds to the pre-process phase and 2) exponentiation, which corresponds to the online interaction.
+The simulation implicitly assumes a known fixed size for the parties' inputs as an adversary can distinguish different input sizes.
+To make this explicit, we reveal the number of server sets $N$ and the size of the tag collection $\tcsize = |\tagCollection| = \sum_{i=1}^{N}n_i$ to the simulator and the adversary.
+Bear in mind that the \mspsi protocol reveals an upper bound on $N$ and $\tcsize$. \mspsi uses two hash-functions $\hash: \bin^* \rightarrow \bin^l$ and $\GHash: \bin^* \rightarrow \G$, which are modeled in the random oracle model (ROM) as oracles $\prooforacle{H_{kw}}{}$ and $\prooforacle{H_{G}}{}$ respectively.
+We define the following oracles to represent $\real_q$: